-In the remaining of this article there will be a presentation of a system that can be installed in a moving ambulance and by taking advantage of 3G communication can establish a video / audio / image link with a base hospital so doctors or consultants can offer their expert opinion to a patient in need, from the time this patient enters the ambulance.
+In the remaining of this article there will be a presentation of a system that can be installed in a moving ambulance and by taking advantage of a 3G communication link, can establish a video / audio / image link with a base hospital so doctors or consultants can offer their expert opinion to a patient in need, from the time this patient enters the ambulance.
+There will be an investigation as to what extent this kind of communication can be useful, what is the quality of the results it produces and whether it can replace or supplement existing telemedical technologies.